adn94/music-logger-docs/docs/agb.md

 (3) The provider assumes *no responsibility for GEMA, licensing, or copyright obligations* of the users.

-(4) The provider is not liable for restrictions resulting from the use of external music recognition services (e.g., Shazam API), lack of internet connection, or altered music parameters.
+(4) The provider is not liable for restrictions resulting from the use of external music recognition services (e.g., Shazam API, ACRCloud), lack of internet connection, or altered music parameters.

 (5) The App represents a *supporting documentation tool* and not a legally binding or evidentiary protocol.